hexinfra/gorox/README.md

     * Apple macOS >= Catalina, AMD64 & ARM64
     * Microsoft Windows >= 10, AMD64

-  Other platforms are not tested and probably don't work.
+  Other platforms are currently not tested and probably don't work.

 Performance